JuliaInterop/RCall.jl/docs/src/gettingstarted.md

 ## `@rlibrary` and `@rimport` macros

-This micro loads all exported functions/objects of an R package to the current module.
+This macro loads all exported functions/objects of an R package to the current module.

 ```@repl 1
 @rlibrary boot